2. How many years in the business?

-Answer: Our time is devoted entirely to facilitating successful transitions.
+Each broker/team member is devoted full-time to facilitating successful transitions.

 12. How will I know that these other activities do not conflict with the quality of service I’ll receive?

-Answer: Our only activities are facilitating, consulting, and coaching dental practice transitions.
-Our compensation is derived solely from practice transitions and post-transition management.
+Our only activities are facilitating, consulting and coaching dental practices and dental transitions.
+Our compensation is derived solely from practice transition services.

 13. How do I know I have the right candidate (seller/purchaser)?
 What systems do you have to help both parties better understand their compatibility concerning goals, needs and personalities?

-Answer: Depending on the type of transition, many times we have each client fill out a personal needs analysis and/or a personality profile.
+Depending on the type of transition, we may have the doctors fill out a personal needs analysis and/or a personality profile.
 This tells us more about their goals and their work style.
 We look to see if goals are complimentary with both parties.
-We encourage “Pre-courtship” activities (i.e. checking references, out of the office activities, spouses meet together, etc.) This helps establish a better understanding of both parties needs and goals.
+We encourage “pre-courtship” activities (i.e. checking references, out of the office activities, spouses meet together, etc.) This helps establish a better understanding of each party’s needs and goals.
 We look at how they follow through with their commitments through the consulting process.

 14. Do you have “pre-qualifying” financial guidelines with regard to whether or not a potential buyer can secure funding?